Smith's Tachometer Information and Notes

 The two transistors together form a monostable multivibrator, or one-shot.
 Normally, the collector of Q1 is at 6V.
 An ignition pulse couples through the transformer to trigger a one-shot voltage pulse to 12V on the collector of Q1 for a set amount of time.
 Every time an ignition pulse is detected through the transformer, the collector of Q1 will pulse from 6V to 12V for a fixed amount of time.
 While the collector of Q1 is at 12V, the top of the meter is held at 6V by the Zener diode, so current will flow through the meter, causing the needle to deflect.
 The width of the voltage pulse is determined by the combination of the 0.25uF capacitor C2 and the combination of resistors R3, R4 and pot.
 R5.
 The one-shot is triggered by every ignition pulse, so the voltage waveform looks like a series of pulses when the engine is running.
 Since the pulses are fixed in width and the frequency of the pulses is determined by the engine speed, the ratio of the time the waveform is at 12V vs. 6V goes up with increases in engine speed and down with decreases in engine speed.
 The way the meter works, the more time the waveform is at 12V, the more the needle is deflected and the less time the waveform is at 12V, the less the needle is deflected.

-C2 looses capacitance as it ages.
+C2 (likely electrolytic construction, responsible for mono-stable circuit timing) looses capacitance as it ages.
 Slow failure of this cap. causes symptoms of Tach being erratic, temperature sensitive or just plain dead.
 C2 problems are the most common.
 Replacement is the only remedy.
+[At this point, there are non-electrolytic caps, not susceptible to drying out, like tantalums, available in that value range, so that's what I recommend replacing C2 with.]
+Calibration will be affected if this cap is replace, so should be checked and adjusted.

 The slider on the calibration potentiometer (R4) goes intermittent and/or open after many years.
 Associated symptoms are: ????
 To permanently fix this, measure terminals of variable resistor, and replace with soldered-in fixed resistor(s).
-Recheck calibration after repair.
-[This used to be my recommended repair, but better yet, rather than make this major modification, simply apply a drop of Deoxit D5 to potentiometer to protect the resistive element, allowing one to keep Tach original.
-Reference M. Olson Conversation below] !
+Recheck/adjust calibration after repair.
+[This used to be my recommended repair, but better yet, rather than make this major modification, simply apply a drop of Deoxit D5 to potentiometer to protect the resistive element long-term, and allowing one to keep Tach original.
+Reference M. Olson Conversation below This is also good practice any time has access to the internals of the Tach. ]

-Electrolytic capacitors such as C3 are also known to open as they age and electrolyte dries up.
+Electrolytic capacitors such as C3 are also known to open as they age and electrolyte dries up [probably the most common issue!].
 I recommend replacing C3 as a matter of course... and apparently Mr. Olson has some experience with other components failing.
 [I have spent some quality time on the phone with Mr. Olson who has lots of experience with these Tachs as he operates a service repairing and calibrating Tachs of various manufacturers.
 See my Notes on Conversation with Mark Olson. ]

-UPDATE: Note that this failure mode of C3 opens the interesting option of a non-invasive repair...since this filtering component is on the power node (which is accessible on the outside of Tach)... a perfectly effective repair can be implemented without opening up Tach(!) ...because there is nothing sacred about the physical location of the component...only the electrical location is important!...so the filter cap can simply be added externally as shown below!
+UPDATE: Note that this failure mode of C3 opens the interesting option of a non-invasive repair (see internal Tach circuit diagram)...since this filtering component is on the power node (which is accessible on the outside of Tach)... a perfectly effective repair can be implemented without opening up Tach(!) ...because there is nothing sacred about the physical location of the component...only the electrical location is important!...so the filter cap can simply be added externally as shown below!
 That would also explain the success of "Rainflye's" addition of a remote capacitor to calm down the easily excitable Tach on his '73 1800ES.
 See: https://www.brickboard.com/RWD/volvo/1590735/1800/73_es_tach.html

 Explanation of Why Sensing Polarity Matters: Input transformer T1 couples pulses from the Ignition coil Primary circuit into the Tach circuit.
 In studying the voltage and current waveforms of the Primary circuit in following (generic) oscilloscope waveform below, it is clear that these are quite non-symmetrical...meaning the waveform coupled into the transformer secondary will be also non-symmetrical...and since the Base-Emitter circuit of Q1 is unidirectional and polarity sensitive, only the higher pulse excursion (occurring at time o, Points Opening) provides sufficient input pulse to the Q1 base to trigger one-shot (Ref.
 Theory of Operation above)...if sensing wire is reversed, excursion of waveform coupled in the required polarity is insufficient to trigger Q1...resulting in pulse not making it through Q1 and no tach function.
 Note: I am confident in this explanation, but it is theoretical only...I haven't verified this in the lab!